Kyle Bird

-Ronald Kyle Bird (born April 12, 1993) is an American professional baseball relief pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Texas Rangers and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+Ronald Kyle Bird (born April 12, 1993) is an American former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Texas Rangers, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Amateur career

 Bird attended Clay High School in Green Cove Springs, Florida.
 Undrafted out of high school in 2011, Bird attended Florida State University for two years (2012 and 2013), before transferring to Division II Flagler College in St. Augustine, Florida, for his junior season in 2014.
 He was drafted by the Tampa Bay Rays in the 35th round, 1,057th overall, of the 2014 MLB draft.